m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 Another way to guarantee session authentication is to have AS 1 transmit packets with a TTL of 255 and have the AS 2 drop any packet that has a TTL less than 254.

-Because most eBGP sessions are only a single hop and attackers are typically remote, it is not possible for the recipient AS to accept a packet from the attacker because the attacker’s packet will have a TTL less than 254.
+Because most eBGP sessions are only a single hop and attackers are typically remote, it is not possible for the recipient AS to accept a packet from the attacker because the attacker's packet will have a TTL less than 254.

 ## Origin and Path Authentication
 There is a proposal to modify the existing border gateway protocol to add signatures to various parts of the route advertisement, which can help provide origin and path authentication .